kyonifer/koma/README.md

 ## Features

-Golem has two components: A set of flat functions which mimic the behavior of NumPy/MATLAB, and an underlying object oriented hierarchy which dispatch those function calls.
-The flat functions are in the top-level files [here](golem-core/src/golem/) and the underlying matrix implementations use the interfaces defined [here](golem-core/src/golem/matrix/).
+Koma has two components: A set of flat functions which mimic the behavior of NumPy/MATLAB, and an underlying object oriented hierarchy which dispatch those function calls.
+The flat functions are in the top-level files [here](koma-core/src/koma/) and the underlying matrix implementations use the interfaces defined [here](koma-core/src/koma/matrix/).
-It is easiest to get up to speed on Golem by reading through the available top-level functions.
+It is easiest to get up to speed on Koma by reading through the available top-level functions.

 We currently have: